 “Social distancing is the antithesis of engagement” said one of our Toyota Connected Community Engagement members.
 It was early March 2020, and we were seated in one of the conference rooms assimilating the recent cancellations of outdoor events and contemplating the meaning of the ominous looking graph from CDC that was circulating on the internet – it projected that 200K deaths were likely by Aug 2020.

 We took a call to advertise virtual donation drives to local food banks and individual efforts for mask making.
 On that surreal note, the meeting ended.
 We wouldn’t have believed it if anyone had told us that the next meeting would be six months later.

 As a global engineering leader, I have a pulse on data relating to vehicles on the road that mirrors the COVID-19 reality – not only in US but across Europe, Japan, India, and others.
 However, nothing prepared me for what occurred in the later months because of COVID-19.
 The toll of the pandemic hit even closer to home when family members of my global team became susceptible to the virus.

 Understanding the gravity of the situation, we engaged with the Connected Technologies committee to volunteer at the vaccination hub in Dallas County.
-On I35, one could see miles and miles of cars in one of the exits – a telltale sign that this was the destination.
+Since it was my first time visiting the center, I left early in case I got lost.
+Once I got onto I35, I could see miles and miles of cars in one of the exits – a telltale sign that this was “the spot”.